Blockchainia/eterraverse-grant-supplement/Blockchainia_GDD.md

-# Game Design Document (GDD) for "Blockchainia: CryptoRoyale"
+# Game Design Document (GDD) for "Eterraverse: CryptoRoyale"

 ## 1. Game Overview

 ### Title
-Blockchainia: CryptoRoyale
+Eterraverse: CryptoRoyale

 ### Concept
-Blockchainia: CryptoRoyale is a first-person shooter (FPS) where players use both magically and technologically enhanced weapons  to compete against each other and AI enemies.
+Eterraverse: CryptoRoyale is a first-person shooter (FPS) where players use both magically and technologically enhanced weapons  to compete against each other and AI enemies.
 Players can invest an entry fee ("ante-up") to join matches, with performance-based returns in game currency and various raw "materials" and magical "essence".
 The unique feature of the game lies in its combination of magic and technology, where players collect resources to craft spells and weapons, and breed magical pets to assist them in combat.
 Forging together any combination of these results in more powerful weapons and pets with unique abilities.
 Game play will feature fast, fun, and repeatable mechanics that consistently provides new incentives for player interactions to fuel a robust in-game economy.

 ### Platform
 PC/Mobile, Ported to VR after successful launch.